Success rates rise for grantseekers, but writing applications is still a constraint

 By Matthew Schulz, journalist, Institute of Community Directors Australia

-As a qualified yoga instructor who learned the practice in her hometown of Mumbai, Ruhee Meghani understands balance better than most, but she believes many not-for-profit leaders are misapplying the concept.
+As a qualified yoga instructor who learned the practice in her hometown of Mumbai, Ruhee Meghani understands balance better than most, and says not-for-profit leaders can use it more effectively to improve their wellbeing.

 Her organisation provides workshops “at the intersection of leadership, culture and wellbeing”, helping leaders avoid burnout and improve performance.

-“I come from a blend of studying psychology and business management and have been teaching yoga and yoga philosophy for over 13 years, and I’ve always been fascinated by how humans think, connect and grow.”
+“I come from a blend of studying psychology and business management, teaching yoga and yoga philosophy for over 13 years, and I’ve always been fascinated by how humans think, connect and grow.”

 Meghani said all leaders seek to achieve the best versions of themselves and to do meaningful work, without burning out.